Continuous homotopy fixed points for Lubin-Tate spectra: Abstract

 \section{Abstract}

 We construct a stable model structure on profinite spectra with a continuous action of an arbitrary profinite group.
-This provides a natural framework for a new definition of continuous homotopy fixed point spectra and of continuous homotopy fixed point spectral sequences for the action of the extended Morava stabilizer group on Lubin-Tate spectra.
-These continuous homotopy fixed point spectra and spectral sequences are equivalent to the ad hoc-constructions of Devinatz and Hopkins but have a drastically simplified construction.
+This provides a natural framework for a new and conceptually simplified construction of continuous homotopy fixed point spectra and of continuous homotopy fixed point spectral sequences for Lubin-Tate spectra under the action of the extended Morava stabilizer group.